learn-monogame/learn-monogame.github.io/docs/tutorial/first-shader/README.md

 private Effect _firstShader;
 ```

-In the game's constructor, set the `GraphicsProfile` to `HiDef` (this makes it possible to use shader model 4.0 in WindowsDX builds):
+In the game's constructor, set the `GraphicsProfile` to `HiDef` (this makes it possible to use shader model 4.0 in WindowsDX builds, without it you'll get a cryptic error that says `The parameter is incorrect.`.):

 ```csharp
 public Game1() {